ajayrakde/Builder-vibe-landing/README.md

 ## Saleor Sample Backend

 A Django-based GraphQL API is provided in the `saleor_backend/` folder.
-It now includes the standard Django admin panel so you can manage products.
+It now includes the standard Django admin panel so you can manage products, categories and orders.

 ### Running the Backend